rbpollock/labboNetwork/docs/tldr/permissions.md

 Note: Functions authorized by the "Architecture" role check to see that the domain is strictly a child of the permission domain exclusively (not the permission domain itself).

-Within `ColonyAuthority.sol` you will see this role implemented as both`Architecture` and `ArchitectureSubdomain` roles.
+Within `LabboAuthority.sol` you will see this role implemented as both`Architecture` and `ArchitectureSubdomain` roles.
 This is in order to prohibit an architect from modifying the domain in which the role was given (which would allow them to, for example, remove their co-architect's role).
 Architects may alter permissions in sub-domains only.